odongohcoder/blog/README.md

 - Write post as steps
 - Easy to update system
 - Plugin environment
-- Simplify code with functions and classes
+- Slimmer code with functions and classes